 How long does it take to get a divorce?
 Can you get a ‘quickie’ divorce?

-On average it takes 6 months to be granted a divorce, providing you have agreed as much detail as you can in advance and there are few complex matters still to be disputed and resolved.
+At present, due to court backlogs, it takes on average 9-12 months to be granted a divorce, providing you have agreed as much detail as you can in advance and there are few complex matters still to be disputed and resolved.

 There isn’t really such a thing as a quickie divorce in the UK.
 The courts have a timeframe which often cannot be deviated from, since there is a compulsory six-week and one day gap between the decree nisi being pronounced and the petitioner applying for a decree absolute.
 There is also usually a period of 8 weeks between the judge receiving the application for the decree nisi and the date for the pronouncement.

 The time it takes to get a divorce can also vary depending on the efficiency and speed of the local divorce centre which handles the paperwork.

 We often hear in the press about celebrities getting a ‘quickie divorce’ – taking less than 5 minutes.
 This is not factually accurate as everyone goes through the same divorce process – celebrity or not!
 (There are, however, exceptional circumstances which could speed up a divorce, such as a spouse being terminally ill.)
 The ‘5 minute divorce’ announced by the media usually refers to the decree nisi pronouncement hearing in court, which is very quick.